- Sue Johnson, Independent Consultant & Leadership Coach - Chair

 - Baljit Dhillon Sidhu, Senior Lawyer, Legal and Information Team, Office of the Public Guardian

 The Office of the Public Guardian (OPG) has launched a new safeguarding strategy to increase awareness of potential risk to vulnerable adults, encourage a working culture which puts the user first and promote its role as a central safeguarding partner in protecting individuals from potential abuse.
-With the number of people registering lasting powers of attorney, especially for property and financial affairs, having more than tripled in the past five years, it is essential that legal entities and safeguarding partners work collaboratively to minimise the risk of exploitation to adults who lack mental capacity or are under pressure to hand over financial control under coercion.
+With the number of people registering lasting powers of attorney, especially for property and financial affairs, having more than tripled in the past five years, it is essential that legal entities, local authorities and safeguarding partners work collaboratively to minimise the risk of exploitation to adults who lack mental capacity or are under pressure to hand over financial control under coercion.

 Key issues to be addressed include: